uc-cdis/gen3-discovery-ai/README.md

 #### Configuration

 Topics are a combination of system prompt, description, what topic chain to use, and additional metadata (usually used by the topic chain).
-This service can support multiple topics at once.
+This service can support multiple topics at once with different topic chains.

 You can have a topic of "Gen3 Documentation" and "Data Commons Datasets" at the same time.